How to start a moving company in Canada: 10-step guide

 - Flexible operations: Choose your service area and customer types

-- Legal requirements: Provincial registration, permits, and licenses are mandatory
+- Legal requirements: Provincial registration, permits, and licences are mandatory

 - Startup costs: Equipment, marketing, and operational expenses add up quickly